 Of course, people are still going to believe that the banks had something to do with it, but it takes TWO TO TANGO.
 We have to remember; there has to be someone buying up palladium to push its price to new highs.

 As I have mentioned, I have been watching day trading, and it amazes me how fast and high some of these stock prices reach in a very short period.
-And the reason given is some positive news or better-performing financials, guidance or whatever.
-While that might be the motivation to get the ball rolling, there are a wild pack of traders ready and waiting to jump on a new trend.
+And the reason given is some positive news or better-performing financials, guidance, or whatever.
+While that might be the motivation to get the ball rolling, there is a wild pack of traders ready and waiting to jump on a new trend.
 And as the trend moves up higher, more traders jump aboard providing what I call, “Momentum Trading Gone Wild.”

 Gosh, this happens day in and day out.
 Before I provide some charts on Palladium, let me share with you a company called MongoDB, Inc. It trades under the stock ticker, MDB.
 This stock came on my radar as its price started shooting straight up.
 MongoDB is one of those technology companies that is supposed, “the leading modern, general purpose database platform.”

 When its positive financial results came out, MDB’s revenues jumped by 72%, from $154 million in 2017 to $267 million last year (the company’s year takes place at the end of January).
 However, while the revenue increase was excellent, the company still lost gobs of money.
-While MBD racked up more revenues, unfortunately, they also suffered a net income loss of $98 million.
+While MBD racked up more revenues, unfortunately, it also suffered a net income loss of $98 million.
 For some odd reason, traders and investors focus on the increased revenue but they tend to ignore the company has lost money for the past five years.